hyperspy/hyperspy/doc/user_guide/big_data.rst

         getattr(self.data, op_name)(other)
     AttributeError: 'Array' object has no attribute '__iadd__'

-However, when operating lazily there is not clear benefit of using in-place operations.
+However, when operating lazily there is no clear benefit to using in-place operations.
 So, the operation above could be rewritten as follows:

 .. code-block:: python